 Before you fall in love with the color, vibe or even the price of a dress, you need to take a long, hard look at the style.
 Does it suit your shape?
 Finding a dress that flatters your particular body type is the key to looking wow!
-Here are 3 styles of spring & summer for women over 40 that are guaranteed to work for you.
+Here are three styles of summer for women over 40 that are guaranteed to work for you.

 1. The Sheath Dress